 Avoid engaging in aggressive or argumentative behavior since this can escalate the situation and increase stress and anxiety for you and your loved one.

 If the difficult behaviors persist or become unmanageable, seek help from a healthcare provider or a specialist in memory loss care.
-You may rely on memory care services.
+You may rely on specialized memory care services.